Yetunde79/landingpage2-v2/README.md

 - Issues:
   - Slight contrast issues with left icon.
-  - Need a few more photos for slideshow
+  - Need a few more photos for slideshow.
+  - iPhone 8+: Slideshow has weird transitioning when sliding across.
+Could be because of size of each photo.
+WIll add more padding to seperate it. form other elements.

 - Notes:
   - Microsoft Edge will be put on the backlog for now.
 Will find fix if we get complaints.